CBT in the Context of Long Term Distressing and Persistent Health Conditions

 Programme Aims

-The aims and objectives of this programme are in line with the Improving Access to Psychological Therapies (IAPT) National Curriculum for Long Term Persistent & Distressing Health Conditions (NHS England, 2016):
+The aims and objectives of this programme are in line with the Psychological Trainings National Curriculum for Long Term Persistent & Distressing Health Conditions (NHS England, 2016; Updated, 2022):

 Who Can Apply

-The course is accessible to those employed within IAPT services in the Northwest of England, places are allocated to services by Health Education England (HEE) and are based on existing requirements.
+The course is accessible to those employed within psychological services in the Northwest of England, places are allocated to services by NHS England (NHSE) and are based on existing requirements.

 Practitioners attending training will have a professional accreditation in CBT and be competent in working with people with anxiety disorders and depression.

-Applicants must have access to appropriate LTHC/MUS client groups and have an agreed source of specialist LTHC/MUS focused supervision.
+Applicants must have access to appropriate LTHC/PPStD client groups and have an agreed source of specialist LTHC/PPStD focused supervision.

 Training Component